Chris-Arvin/tracking_mouse/README.md

-# tracking_mouse
-A homework to track two mice
+There is a fixed environment and two mice.
+In this case, we try to track there path seperately.